rsbergo/SwingTutorial/README.md

 A submenu is just like any other menu.
 It is created the same way.
 Just add a menu to existing menu.

 A separator is a visual line that visually separates menu items.
 It can be used to group items into some logical places.

+Mnemonics and accelerators are shortcut keys that enable executing commands via keyboard.
+Mnemonics navigate the menu hierarchy to select a specific menu item whereas accelerators bypass menu hierarchy and directly activate the menu item.
+To use a mnemonic, the component must be visible on the screen.
+First, the menu object must be activated, which makes the Exit menu item visible on the screen.
+An accelerator is a key shortcut that directly launches a menu item.
+Mnemonics are visually hinted by underlined characters, the accelerators have their shortcut keys shown next to the menu item's label.

+Actions use various keys to define their functionality.
+The putValue() method associates string values with the specified keys.